arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 * methods that are called directly from the class itself, like `Math.pow` used in the last lab.
 * constants, also accessed directly through the class, like `Math.PI`.

-An Object of type `Math` is never created; we never make a `new Math()` like we did with the `Scanner`.
+An object of type `Math` is never created; we never make a `new Math()` like we did with the `Scanner`.

 ### Client Classes

-Some classes consist of little more than a main method, in which data and methods defined in other classes are accessed and used.
-These classes are sometimes referred to as program **entry points**.
+Some classes consist of little more than a main method, in which data and methods defined in other files are accessed and used.
+These classes are generally referred to as **client classes**.
 Small client classes are a very common part of software development; they are used to test components of (often quite large) systems of software.
+This is by no means an all inclusive definition of a client.

 Most of the classes we've written so far have been client classes.